fivetran/dbt_zendesk_source/README.md

   zendesk_sources:
     - database: connector_1_destination_name # Required
       schema: connector_1_schema_name # Rquired
-      name: connector_1_alias # Required only if following the step in the following subsection
+      name: connector_1_source_name # Required only if following the step in the following subsection

     - database: connector_2_destination_name
       schema: connector_2_schema_name
-      name: connector_2_alias
+      name: connector_2_source_name
 ```

 ##### Recommended: Incorporate unioned sources into DAG
-> *If you are running the package through [Fivetran Transformations for dbt Core™](https://fivetran.com/docs/transformations/dbt#transformationsfordbtcore), the below step is necessary in order to synchronize model runs with your Zendesk connectors.
-Alternatively, you may choose to run the package through Fivetran [Quickstart](https://fivetran.com/docs/transformations/quickstart), which would create separate sets of models for each Zendesk source rather than one set of unioned models.*
+> *If you are running the package through [Fivetran Transformations for dbt Core™](https://fivetran.com/docs/transformations/dbt#transformationsfordbtcore), the below step is necessary in order to synchronize model runs with your Zendesk connectors.*

 By default, this package defines one single-connector source, called `zendesk`, which will be disabled if you are unioning multiple connectors.
 This means that your DAG will not include your Zendesk sources, though the package will run successfully.